Photonics for Materials

 Fundaments and applications of Surface-enhanced Raman scattering (SERS) for molecular detection.

-Tutorial and numerical (FDTD) simulations performed in class to compute the opto-electronic response of plasmon-enhanced thin film silicon solar cells.
+Tutorial and numerical (FDTD) simulations performed in class to compute the opto-electronic response of photonic-enhanced thin film solar cells.

 Analysis of light trapping structures developed in CENIMAT-CEMOP, via their morphological (SEM imaging) and optical (Spectrophotometry) characterization.
 Presentation of fabrication techniques.